 Note also that the procedure involves several approval steps – so please allow plenty of time (we recommend 2 weeks) to initiate the change before it is required.

 This is part of a 3 part series on branding.
 See the other sections:

 At the end of this how to you will have changed the URL of your Developer Portal to a new location under your own company domain name so that you can publicize it under your own brand.

 Configure your own DNS records to point to the location of 3scale’s servers.

 CNAME developer.mydomain.com pointing to mydomain.3scale.net

 Note developer.mydomain.com is the most popular domain among 3scale customers.
-You need to implement the CNAME via your DNS provider, for examples with GoDaddy and eNom see below.
+You need to implement the CNAME via your DNS provider.

 Normally you will want to make the change to your custom domain before you allow public access to your Developer Portal.
 In case you already have public users, you should bear in mind that it is not possible to define a redirect from mydomain.3scale.net to your custom domain.
 Therefore you would need to inform your users about the domain change.